January 2000 B.A. summa

 "In/Visible: Contemporary Art by Arab-American Artists."
 Contemporary Art from the Islamic World, Issue 11, July 2005.

 "Fast Tracks: Brooklyn, Brooklyn and BROOKLin VIDEO."
-Review by Lizzy Le Quesne.
-The Prague Post.
-July 7th, 2005.
+Review by Lizzy Le Quesne, The Prague Post, July 7th, 2005.

 "Transnational Artists: Arab American Artists Remapping the Boundaries of Art."
 Essay by Salwa Mikdadi in Neighbors in Dialogue, ed.
-Beral Madra and Aype Orhun Gültekin, Istanbul: Norgunk Yayyncylyk, 2005.
+Beral Madra and Aype Orhun Gültekin.
+Istanbul: Norgunk Yayyncylyk, 2005.

 "Revealing the Unseen: Mariam Ghani."
-Article by David Alm.
+David Alm.
 RES vol. 8, no. 2: Coming Up / New Talent.
 March/April 2005. (cover/lead article)

 "Women & Political Power."
 BBC Persian radio series produced by Yassaman Ameri, February 2005.